Full Name: Mouse Adiponectin ELISA Kit (Acrp30)

 The use of rats and mice offer a suitable model organisms in order to carry out basic research and many pre-clinical studies, this is in addition to the number of different cell culture models and studies using human patients.
 Transgenic mice which display increased levels of adiponectin are also found to show impaired adipocyte differentiation and there also increased levels of energy expenditure that is linked with protein uncoupling.
 The use of rodent models can also be useful as they may have similar physiological and molecular characteristics to humans, however studies using human models may be more appropriate for exploring differences in pathology.

-Mouse adiponectin ELISA kit is a procedure intended for measuring quantitative concentrations of adiponectin in mouse serum and plasma samples.
+Mouse adiponectin ELISA kit is a procedure intended for measuring quantitative concentrations of Acrp30 (adiponectin, AdipoQ) in mouse serum and plasma samples.
 This assay has a minimum sensitivity detection limit of < 0.008 ng/ml.

-The minimum sensitivity detection limit of adiponectin using this mouse adiponectin ELISA kit was approximately 0.008 ng/ml.
-The dynamic assay range for this kit is 0.025 – 1.0 ng/ml.
+The minimum sensitivity detection limit of adiponectin (mouse) using current mouse adiponectin ELISA kit was approximately 0.008 ng/ml.
+The dynamic range for this assay is 0.025 – 1.0 ng/ml.

 - Accumulation of adiponectin in inflamed adipose tissues of obese mice.
 Metabolism.
 (2014) 63 (4): 542-53.
 Nakatsuji H., et al.